 Middelburg, October 2009, new version 2020, translated 2020

-Purpose of the Gospel According to Luke
+Purpose of the Gospel according to Luke

-In this Gospel, men are presented as men with whom God is well pleased (Lk 2:14).
+In this Gospel, men are presented as men with whom God is pleased (Lk 2:14).
 God has predestined them to that purpose.
 Therefore, a heading for this Gospel could be “taken into favor in the Beloved” (Eph 1:6, Darby Translation).
 Favor or grace contains everything that God has prepared for us in His counsels.
 It is said of believers that they are made pleasant in the Beloved, for it is He, the beloved Son, in Whom God reveals Himself.
-God comes in Him in grace as Man to us.
+In Him God comes in grace as Man to us.
 He is the Man from heaven, He is true Man, yet without sin.

 The Writer Luke

 God used Luke to record this Gospel.
 Luke is a co-worker of the apostle Paul and a physician by profession (Col 4:14; 2Tim 4:11; Phlm 1:24).
-He is most probably a gentile of origin and he writes to a gentile.
-It shows that the grace of God is also for the gentiles.
+He is most probably a Gentile of origin and he writes to a Gentile.
+It shows that the grace of God is also for the Gentiles.

 As Paul’s companion he wrote about things on which Paul expands in his letters.
 There is a close connection between these two servants, who have spent a lot of time together.
 Luke shows us what Paul further elaborates on: the sonship of the believer.
 Luke speaks of sons of the Most High (Lk 6:35), a son of peace (Lk 10:6, literal translation), sons of light (Lk 16:8), sons of God (Lk 20:36), sons of the resurrection (Lk 20:36).
-Sonship is the highest position of the believer before God, for that is what the believer is before God Himself as a joy to His heart (Eph 1:5).
+Sonship is the highest position of the believer before God, for that is what the believer is in the presence of God Himself as a joy to His heart (Eph 1:5).